 A huge part of the problem was that reporters and editors became advocates, destroying what little trust the public had in them.
 Good luck in winning back that trust.

 A QUICK OVERVIEW OF THE MEDIA LANDSCAPE

 Over the last decade or so journalism has been bleeding heavily from some serious stab wounds.
-The cutbacks were brutal.
+The job cuts were brutal.
 Tens of thousands of reporters were thrown out of work.

 On one level, I ‘get’ the layoffs: shrinking revenues, fat cat executives, shareholders demanding a healthy return, the rise of social media … on and on it goes.
 There were many knives.

 Another massive wound is that neutrality is now sadly lacking in the business.
 I’m referring here to media censorship and partisan/biased reporting.
 The unfairness is often way over the top.
 And it’s so common — and therefore so noticeable.
-It’s hardly a secret that the media has an agenda … its main job isn’t to report the news, it’s to sway public opinion.
+It’s hardly a secret that the media has an agenda … it seems as though the function of many news organizations nowadays isn’t primarily to report the news, it’s to sway public opinion.
 With cancer like that comes a huge drop in respect and trust.
 Must say, I have a difficult time understanding why anyone would think sleaze is good for any organization — organized crime included.
 [For figures on how much faith the public has in the news media, go to ‘Media Trust Hits All Time Low’ at the end of this post.]

 As a long-time friend and media veteran [40-plus years’ experience] recently put it, “It’s called ‘paycheque journalism’ for a reason.
 Those with integrity need not apply.”